Skip to content

 Is Western Oregon University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Western Oregon University earn a median of $51,815, roughly in line with national averages for graduates.
+Ten years out, alumni of Western Oregon University earn a median of $51,815, roughly in line with the national average for college graduates.

 $42,537